St Ninian's Church, Whitby

 The Church of St Ninian is a former place of worship in Whitby, North Yorkshire, England.
-The building was a proprietor church, the only one in the whole of Yorkshire, and one of only two Anglican churches to be dedicated to St Ninian in England.
+The building was a proprietary chapel, the only one in the whole of Yorkshire, and one of only two Anglican churches to be dedicated to St Ninian in England.
 St Ninian's used to serve as an Anglican place of worship (as a chapel of ease to St Mary's Church, which is on the east cliff at Whitby).
-St Ninian's later became involved in the Anglo-Catholic church after a disagreement with the Church of England over the ordination of women priests.
+St Ninian's later became involved in the Anglican Catholic Church after a disagreement with the Church of England over the ordination of women priests.
 The church is noted for its interior woodwork, crafted by men who worked in the shipyards at Whitby noted for turning out the ships used by Captain Cook on his explorations looking for Terra Australis.
 The church was the second oldest Anglican church in the town of Whitby, with more churches and chapels being built after St Ninian's.

 The church ceased to be a functioning religious house in 2019.

 History

 A chapel of ease called St Ninian's was known to have been in existence on Baxtergate in Whitby since the late 14th century.
 This was located quite near to the harbour walls near Horse-Mill Ghaut.
 This has led to some speculation of it being a Medieval bridge chapel.
 The current chapel, of late 18th century origin, was built on the opposite side of the road to the earlier Chapel, and as the altar does not face towards the east, the church was noted for not being orientated.
 It was originally opened as an Episcopal chapel and was sometimes known as Baxtergate Chapel, before later becoming St Ninians.

 The 1778 church was built by local people and owned by them, not the Church of England.
 As such, it is known as a Proprietors Church, the only one in Yorkshire, and believed to be only one of four such churches in England.
 Thirty of the townsfolk paid £64 each towards the building costs, which entitled them to a free pew.
 The rest of the pews in the church were available to anyone, and their collection plate offerings paid for the minister's salary.
 As the church was free of the local diocese, the minister at that time was appointed by the patrons of the church.
 However, the minister was under licence from the Archbishop of York.
 Some of the original owners of the church included Thomas Fishburn and Thomas Milner; Fishburn's Yard in the town built three of the ships that Captain Cook used on his voyages, and Milner owned the Earl of Pembroke, which was bought by the Royal Navy and renamed Endeavour.
 As a result of this, the church always had a strong link to the seafarers in the town.

-As the structure is a proprietary church, the families of those who paid for the church inherit the ownership, though by its closure, very few of the owners could be traced.
+As the structure is a proprietary chapel, the families of those who paid for the church inherit the ownership, though by its closure, very few of the owners could be traced.